ryanpcmcquen/ryanpcmcquen.github.io/_posts/2015-11-28-writing-my-own-throttle.md

 categories: javascript
 ---

 I [wrote recently](https://ryanpcmcquen.org/javascript/2015/10/22/a-modular-throttle.html) about finding a modular throttle function.
-For some reason I just wasn't happy with using that one, primarily because it is a rewrite of Underscore.js' throttle, and not something I wrote myself.
-I don't mean any offense to the Underscore project, I think they do great work, but I really wanted to understand this 'low-level' function.
+I wasn't happy using that one, primarily because it is a rewrite of the [Underscore.js](http://underscorejs.org/) [throttle](http://underscorejs.org/docs/underscore.html#section-82).
+The Underscore project does great work, but I really wanted to understand this 'low-level' function.
 For me, doing *is* understanding.
+Furthermore, Underscore's *throttle* relies on `Date.now()`, which gives it a kind of 'memory'.
+Its behavior isn't consistent between the first time you fire it, and firing it after waiting a while.
+A throttle's *throttling* should always be relative.

 So I have been researching and sampling various throttle functions since then.
 I appreciated some from a readability angle, but they had issues.
 They [wouldn't fire on the trailing edge](http://sampsonblog.com/749/simple-throttle-function).
 Or they [modified the user's function](https://www.nczonline.net/blog/2007/11/30/the-throttle-function/) (and weren't even a throttle, Zakas' *throttle* is actually a debounce).